stuartellis/multiform/README.md

 A test monorepo project with multiple infrastructure components and reusable tooling.

 Each infrastructure component is a separate Terraform root module.
-The tooling uses built-in features of Terraform to support both multiple components and deploying multiple instances of the same component to the same environment.
+The tooling uses built-in features of Terraform to support both multiple components in the same repository and deploying multiple instances of the same component to the same environment.

 The Terraform root modules are referred to as *stacks*.
 The tooling that runs Terraform is named *stacktools* for convenience.